loris-verga/TheDualityOfSimilarity/_includes/intro.md

     <li><strong>p &lt; 0.05</strong></li>
   </ul>
   <p>
-    So yes, the relationship is statistically significant, but the linear effect is <strong>very weak</strong>.
+    So yes, the relationship is statistically significant, but the linear effect is <strong>weak</strong>.
 A reasonable interpretation: embedding distance influences sentiment slightly, but it is far from the main factor.
   </p>
 </div>